harsha-simhadri/big-ann-benchmarks/t3/TASKS_ISSUES_RESOLUTIONS.md

 * [T3 Organizer to NVidia] Need to retrieve power monitoring "results" h5py files from NVidia's remote machine.
   * Done on 11/23/2021 and subsequently on changes to algos.yaml
 * [GSI to T3 Organizer] Need better documentation for how to extract power benchmark from plot.py script.
+  * Answered via email.
+Basically, you need to supply "wspq" as an explicit metric you want to retrieve using the chosen axis.
+Run "python ploy.py --help" to get more information.